 - Accessories – Your hat doesn’t have to be solely red or pink – You can use a white or straw hat and add flowers and ribbons in the appropriate colours.

-Remember that at a minimum you can wear “Red on the Head, Purple on the Shoulder”.
+Remember that at a minimum you can wear “Red on the Head, Purple below”.
 So that would be a purple/lavender scarf or shawl around your shoulders with a red/pink hat while you are waiting to find for your full regalia.
 You don’t need to be completely dressed in purple/lavender from head to toe either, a top/cardigan over another coloured jeans/skirt would suffice.
 Although “dressing up to the nines” is fun!